xrdocs/ncs5500/_tutorials/macsec-on-ncs-5500-technology-and-platform-overview.md

 |          NCS-55A1-48Q6H   |          -           |          -           |          -           |            40G/4x10G/4x25G/100G |          -           |
 |          NCS-55A1-24Q6H-S           |          -           |          10G/25G       |          -           |            40G/4x10G/4x25G/100G |          -           |

+Please note there is no 1G or 100M support for MACsec.